papa-ogen/craven-dashboard/README.md

-# Dashboard - Your daily credential library
+# Dashboard 2.0 - Your daily credential library
 Simple tool for storing your most common urls, usernames and passwords.
-It's **not** meant for secure password storing but a help tool for people using a lot of different URLs and credentials.
+It's **not meant for secure password storing but a help tool for people using a lot of different URLs and credentials**.

 ## Demo
 Go to http://db.craven-studio.com/demo.html to try it out!